|Originally Performed By||New York!|

 |Historian||Phillip Zerbo (pzerbo)|

 "Dirt" is one of the most simple – and decidedly dark – songs in the Phish repertoire.
 The sparse lyrics evoke images of death, perhaps suicide; a radical disconnect from love, and life itself.
 In a typical Anastasio twist, these gloomy lyrics are juxtaposed against “ho-hum, happy-day” whistling intro.
 Trey once noted that the swirling, soaring guitar refrain against the “shout your name into the wind / never hear your voice again” of the song’s conclusion was influenced by the composer Maurice Ravel.
 The result is a song of ethereal beauty that belies the song’s morbid theme of ultimate escape."Dirt" – 6/22/97, Koblenz, Germany

-Along with “Saw It Again,” “Dirt” made its public debut on 5/21/97 by the one-off band ‘New York!’ at Burlington’s Club Toast.
-This initial live version is difficult for performers and listeners alike; fans of the song may wish to seek out the Trampled By Lambs or the 6/14/97 Phish debut version to visit the song’s early roots.
+“Dirt” made its public debut on 5/21/97 at Burlington’s Club Toast by the one-off band ‘New York!’; this initial live version is difficult for performers and listeners alike.
+Fans of the song should also check out the acoustic demo by Trey and Tom Marshall on Trampled By Lambs, or the 6/14/97 Phish debut to visit the song’s early roots.